 Chilean Porotos Granados

-With all the wonderful, garden-fresh corn, tomatoes, and squash this time of year, I thought Chilean Porotos Granados the perfect dish.
+With all the wonderful, garden-fresh corn, tomatoes, and squash this time of year, I had the thought to make Chilean Porotos Granados.
+The perfect dish for these yummy ingredients.

 The typical squash of Chile are much larger than those grown in the average American garden.
 Since I didn’t have any 20-pounders handy, I used butternut squash in this recipe, because it’s similar in taste and texture to the giants grown in Chile.

-Beans are a very common food in this South American country.
-In fact, there’s even a saying there that goes something like, “just as Chilean as beans”.
+Beans are a very common food in the country of Chile.
+Beans are so common in Chile, there’s even a saying there that goes something like, “just as Chilean as beans”.

 Cranberry beans are the legumes traditionally used in this luscious stew.
 In fact, I think that “porotos grandados” means shelling cranberry beans.
 (Any Chileans reading?)